 One method I found couldn’t be easier.

-- Then, I add a little bit of coconut oil because this melts before the beeswax, and seems to make the was melt easier.
+- Then, add a little bit of coconut oil.
+This will help melt the beeswax.
 But don’t add too much.
 Otherwise your candle won’t be firm.
 For my small citrus rind candle, I used only about 3/4 teaspoon of organic coconut oil.)
 For a regular size candle in a Mason jar add 1 tablespoon of coconut oil.

-- Before the beeswax mixture hardens, you add the essential oils of your choice.
+- Before you begin to cool the beeswax, add the essential oils of your choice.
 I used patchouli essential oil because I like its exotic smell.
-Make sure the beeswax is still liquid, and then add a lead-free cotton wick to the jar.
+Make sure the beeswax is still liquid.
+Then add a lead-free cotton wick to the jar.